 University of Wollongong

-- Spend a semester at the University of Wollongong, just 50 miles south of Sydney
+- Spend a semester at the University of Wollongong, just 1 hour, 50 miles south of Sydney

 - Wide range of classes available

 - Petermann Scholarship available.
 See Further Reading below for more information.

 The University was founded in 1951 and today has an enrollment of 25,000 students.
 The international population includes students from more than 70 countries.
 The University Union provides a community center for the University, catering to the social, cultural and recreational activities and interests of students.
 Sports are encouraged, and 24 social sporting clubs are available, from rugby to rock climbing.

 Learn more about the University of Wollongong.

 Wollongong is Australia's ninth largest city and lies 1 hour, 50 miles south of Sydney.
 The city of Wollongong is a vibrant, bustling, multicultural city in the Illawarra region with a population of around 292,500.
 It is known as the gateway to Australia's Leisure Coast, where long, sandy beaches, rain forests and expanses of national park land offer all that outdoor enthusiasts desire.
 Stunning beaches in and around Wollongong are famous for their clean sand, aquamarine ocean and stunning natural rock settings.
 There are 19 patrolled beaches and 15 coastal nature walks in the Wollongong region.
 Students can also take in breathtaking views from the various Wollongong lookout points at Bulli Pass Scenic Reserve, Mount Keira Lookout and Mt.
 Kembla.

 See date section above for specific dates for each academic term.